realsumantaroy/CS6910-Assignment-1/README.md

 # CS6910-Assignment-1

-In the main Github repository, there is a main file termed ```train.py``` which takes arguments as directed byt he code specifications:
+In the main Github repository, there is a main file termed ```train.py``` which takes arguments as directed by the code specifications, as given below.
+The default parameters are that of Configuration 1 (in question number 10) and

 ### Arguments to be supported